FurryCoders/FALocalRepo/README.md

 The interface supports the search fields supported by the command line database search commands.
 To add a field press on the `+` button after selecting one in the dropdown menu.
 The `-` buttons allow to remove a field from the search.

+The order field allows to sort the search result.
+By default submissions and journals are sorted by author and ID.
+For a list of possible sorting fields, see [#Submissions](#submissions) and [#Journals](#journals)

 Fields can be added multiple times and will act as OR options.

 Fields are matched using the SQLite [`like`](https://sqlite.org/lang_expr.html#like) expression which allows for limited pattern matching.
 See [`database search-submissions`](#database) and [`database search-journals`](#database) for more details.

-The `/user/<username>/` path allows to quickly open a search for submissions by `<username>`.
+The `/submissions/<username>/` and `/journals/<username>/` paths allow to quickly open a search for submissions and journals by `<username>`. `/search/submissions/<username>/` and `/search/journals/<username>/` are also allowed.

 Results of the search are displayed 50 per page in a table.
-Clicking on any row allows to open the specific item.
+Clicking on any row opens the specific item.
+Clicking on the table headers allows to perform re-sort the search results.

 ## Submission Files